boubiro/Boeing-and-QCSuper-Clique_Airliner-hijacking-via-secretservice-cell-tower-access/README.md

 Q. When you steal money from people do you put it in bitcoin? -Cory Andrew Hofstad

 A. That's always what I do.
 Why? -Erika Devos @ Seattle International Airport

+"The Nova Scotians did not have an airplane solution.
+I gave them that, and then we planned 9/11.
+I had a younger girlfriend..." -Scott Hardman